Today we are sharing these things only the parent of a Threenager would understand (maybe you can relate).

 2).
-They want carried when you are exhausted and they want to walk by themselves when you are in a hurry.
+They want to be carried when you are exhausted, and they want to walk by themselves when you are in a hurry.

 3).
 They start with the “I Can’t” phrase… and say it CONSTANTLY.
 “I can’t eat dinner.”
 “I can’t go to bed.”
 “I can’t throw it away.”

 4).
 They become ‘tired’ or have a “belly ache” when it is time to do anything that they don’t want to do.

 5).
 They start to have a (strong) opinion on their outfit and hair style.
 (This might include wearing the SAME outfit every day, because it is their favorite.)

 6).
 A Threenager wants to watch TV… a lot of it.
 When you limit her to “just one” tears will roll…